 About Ship 1701 "Enterprise"

 The mission of Sea Scout Ship 1701 "Enterprise" is to provide a meaningful introduction to the traditions and skills of the sea while promoting the ideals of the Boy Scouts of America; to engage high school/college age young men and women of the Southwest Houston area for the purpose of developing technical and leadership skills in a dynamic nautical environment.
 This program is for the members and by the members.
 Throughout all facets of our operations we will focus on developing peer leadership, problem solving, ethics and industrious work habits while having fun at the same time.
 Ship 1701 is chartered by Bellaire United Methodist Church and meets in the Scout House located at the South-West corner of the intersection of Bellaire Blvd and Newcastle Dr (4417 Bellaire Blvd, Bellaire, TX 77401).
-Meetings days are the 1st Wednesday of the month at the Scouthouse from 1900-2100 (7:00-9:00PM), and the 1st and 3rd Sunday of the month from 1300-1430 (1:00-2:30PM) generally out on the water, unless otherwise noted on the unit calendar.
+Meetings days are the 1st and 3rd Sunday of the month from 1300-1430 (1:00-2:30PM) at the Scout House, with on the water activities per the unit calendar.

 About Sea Scouts

 To be eligible to be a Sea Scout, a youth must be at least 13 years of age and have graduated from the eighth grade OR be 14 year of age, but not yet reached 21 years of age.

 The Purpose of Sea Scouts

 For over 100 years Sea Scouting has promoted better citizenship and improved members’ boating skills through instruction and practice in water safety, boating skills, outdoor, social, service experiences, and knowledge of our maritime heritage.